What is the Writing Center at CSUF?

 Where is the Writing Center located?

 The Writing Center is located on the first floor of Pollak Library North.
-To find us, walk past the research desk, look for our sign/banner on the left.
-All appointments Mon-Thurs are in the Writing Center, and appointments on Friday-Sunday are currently on-line.
+To find us, walk past the research desk and look for our sign on the right near the corner.
+All appointments Monday-Thursday are in the Writing Center, and appointments on Friday-Sunday are currently on-line.

 How do I make an appointment at the Writing Center?